 We’re trial lawyers.
 Our core competency – above everything else – is trying cases to juries.
 And we specialize in beating giants.

 We represent victims of police brutality and excessive force in Minneapolis, St. Paul, the Twin Cities, greater Minnesota, and across the states of Wisconsin and North Dakota.
 Occasionally, we represent clients in other states in collaboration with local counsel.

-Almost all police officers are brave and outstanding public servants who do their jobs with courage and conviction every single day – we owe all of them an enormous debt of gratitude.
+Most police officers are brave and outstanding public servants who do their jobs with courage and conviction every single day – we owe those officers an enormous debt of gratitude.
 However, some officers abuse their authority and the trust we place in them by beating someone, macing them, tasing them, shooting them, or even killing them.
 That’s not right.
 The law prohibits officers from using excessive force.

 Our free society depends on courageous people stepping forward to protect their Constitutional rights.
 If you were wrongfully arrested, beaten, tased, or maced, you should know that you are protected by federal law and the U.S. Constitution.
 The Fourth Amendment prohibits unreasonable searches and seizures, which includes excessive force.
 A federal law called 42 U.S.C.
 1983 prohibits the violation of constitutional rights by people acting under color of law, such as police officers.